+Paul Horbal is an associate with Bereskin & Parr LLP.
 Paul's practice focuses on patent, industrial design and technology law, with an emphasis on securing and leveraging intellectual property rights for high technology clients.
 He advises clients of various sizes, but particularly enjoys working with startups and high-tech entrepreneurs.
 In addition to his work preparing and prosecuting patents, Paul advises clients regarding their intellectual property licensing needs.

 He has prepared and filed patent applications relating to telecommunications systems, electronic and integrated circuits, digital signal processing, biomedical and biomonitoring devices, power systems and power electronics, computer networks, computer software, business methods, along with many other technologies.